 SR3: SeaLife Response, Rehabilitation & Research

-Together, we will also work to protect endangered whales, clean up ocean trash, and so much more.
+Together, we will also protect endangered whales, remove ocean trash, and so much more.

-• REHABILITATION: SR3’s SeaLife Rescue Center is the only marine wildlife specialty hospital in the Pacific Northwest.
-The Rescue Center provides specialized care to sick or injured marine animals who need time to heal before returning to their ocean home.
-Since its opening in 2021, more than 250 stranded marine animals have been admitted for a second chance at life in the wild.
+• REHABILITATION: SR3’s SeaLife Rescue Center is the only marine wildlife hospital of its kind in the Pacific Northwest.
+Since opening in 2021, more than 250 stranded marine animals have been admitted for a second chance at life in the wild.

-• RESEARCH: SR3’s scientific research delivers insights into the health, status, and impacts of human activities on marine animal populations and triggers conservation actions critical to their survival.
-For instance, emergency protections have been issued for struggling endangered Southern Resident killer whales (SRKWs) over the past four years based on SR3's health findings.
-And with your support of this research, we played a key role in securing a new law effective January 2025 that is helping safeguard all SRKWs in Washington waters by requiring boats to give them extra space.
+• RESEARCH: SR3’s scientific research delivers insights into the health, status, and impacts of human activities on marine animal populations and informs conservation actions critical to their survival.
+This work has triggered emergency protections for struggling endangered Southern Resident killer whales (SRKWs) and played a key role in securing landmark legislation that safeguards all SRKWs in Washington waters.

 About